 Common types of dual-income properties are granny flats, duplex units and dual occupancy properties.

-– Granny flat is a secondary dwelling generally situated in the backyard of an existing property.
+– Granny flat – a second dwelling generally situated in the backyard of an existing property.

 – Duplex: two residential properties share a common wall.
 If the properties have the same title, they can be owned and sold together.
 However, if they have a separate title, they can be sold separately.

-– Dual-occupancy properties are similar to Duplex.
-However, they don’t need to be adjoining, and they have single title ownership.
-This means there’s only one set of rates and no body corporate fees to consider.
+– Dual-occupancy properties are similar to Duplex however they don’t need to be adjoining, they have individual titles.
+This means there’s only one set of rates for each property.
+In cases where there are no common driveways and areas, there are no body corporate fees to consider.

 Whatever type it is, dual-income property investment can offer flexibility and opportunity to suit a range of investor needs.